Ideas Union

 Status: Member names may be publicly listed to signal protection coverage

-Recurrent revenues: Where IU assists in court actions or for negotiating ongoing licences, Ideas Union receives 25% of gross receipts
+Recurrent revenues: Where IU formally assists in court actions

 Annual Membership Fee: $1000 USD